bblais/Amblyopia/README.md

 # Amblyopia
 This repository is for materials around the simulation of synaptic plasticity as it applies to amblyopia.

+The Poster can be found here:  https://github.com/bblais/Amblyopia/raw/main/ARVO%202022%20figures/ARVO%202022%20Poster%20Final.key.pdf

+Some old BCM animation can be found here: https://github.com/bblais/Amblyopia/tree/main/Animation

 The code here uses:

 1. https://github.com/bblais/plasticnet
 2. https://github.com/asdf-format/asdf